moeariyoshi/moeariyoshi/README.md

 ## 👧🏻 About Me

 I'm a college student in the US from Japan.
 I am very interested in Artificial Intelligence and how it can help politics in ways such as analyzing public policies but also suggesting actions.
-I am also interested in the possibility of new systems developed through financial technologies.
+Possibilities of new systems developed through financial technologies also interest me.

 ## 💪🏻 Current Projects